TakingFire/H3Status/Protocol.md

 `"TNHHoldPhaseEvent"` | [TNHHoldPhaseStatus](Protocol.md#tnhholdphasestatus-object) | Sent on Hold phase change in T&H, e.g. Analyzing and Hacking.
 `"TNHLostStealthBonus"`<br>`"TNHLostNoHitBonus"` | | Sent when a point bonus is lost in T&H.
 `"TNHScoreEvent"` | [TNHScoreStatus](Protocol.md#tnhscorestatus-object) | Sent when the score changes in T&H.
+`"TNHEncryptionDestroyed"` | | Sent when an encryption target is destroyed.
 `"TNHTokenEvent"` | [TNHTokenStatus](Protocol.md#tnhtokenstatus-object) | Sent when the override token count changes in T&H.

 ### VersionStatus Object